Absence Seizure -

 Infantile Spasms (West Syndrome) -

-Brief muscle spasms seen in infants characterised by head nodding or sudden bending forward.
-The seizures are brief and may be missed.
-They typically begin during the first 2 years of life, with a peak onset between 4 and 6 months of age.
-They are associated with developmental delay.
+Brief muscle spasms seen in infants characterised by head nodding or sudden lurching forward and are associated with developmental delay.

 To hold back, control or prevent (seizures)